What is Medical Coding?

 Article: What Does a Medical Coder Do?

-What Education and Medical Coding Training is Required to Become a Medical Coder?
+What Education and Training Is Required to Become a Medical Coder?

 Today more than 128,000 medical professionals are members of AAPC.
 This professional association provides a variety of opportunities to elevate the standards of medical coding by developing training, professional certification, opportunities to network with other related medical professionals and a variety of job search database and career building opportunities.
 Learn more about AAPC and take advantage of the workshops, on-demand webinars, regional and national conferences, and the monthly magazine, Healthcare Business Monthly to develop your skills and stand out in your field.
 As a member of AAPC you will also be able to meet other coding professionals by participating in the coding discussion forums, Facebook group, or one of more than 550 local chapters throughout the United States and outlying areas.
 AAPC members also enjoy huge savings on medical coding books as well as a variety of other members-only exclusive discounts.